jdjuan/your-first-angular-application/README.md

 ## 3. You are ready!
 Let's start

-- Jump from branch to branch to perform the different exercises. ⏰
+- Jump from branch to branch to perform the different exercises ⏰
 - If you are interested in carrying out the exercises in your local environment, take a look at this [documentation](https://angular.io/guide/quickstart)

 # You are ready to go to [Branch #1](https://github.com/jdjuan/your-first-angular-application/tree/1#your-first-angular-application)